benny-edlund/task-pool/README.md

 auto the_awnser = result.get();
 ```

-When using `task_pool` it is only required to capture the futures of tasks that return values however using `std::future<void>` to check for task completions with its  [`std::future::wait_for`](https://en.cppreference.com/w/cpp/thread/future/wait_for) API is still recommended as it is typically well optimized by compilers.
+When using `task_pool` it is only required to capture the futures of tasks that return values however using `std::future<void>`from functions that do not return values to check for task completions using its  [`std::future::wait_for`](https://en.cppreference.com/w/cpp/thread/future/wait_for) API is still recommended as it is typically well optimized by compilers.

 ```cpp
 be::task_pool pool;